AnyLog-co/documentation/examples/Secure Network.md

 ```

 ### Step 11 - Provide the local password
-The local password protects sensitive info on each node and is provided whenever the node restarts.
+The local password protects sensitive information on each node and is provided whenever the node restarts.
 In this demo, each node's private key is stored locally and protected by the local password.
-In the example below, the password 123 is assigned to operator 1 and 456 is assigned to operator 2.
+In the example below, the password 123 is assigned to operator 1, and 456 is assigned to operator 2.

 On CLI(oper.1):
 <pre>